LumaTeam/Luma3DS/README.md

 The screen init code is from dark_samus, bil1s, Normmatt, delebile and everyone who contributed.

 The code for printing to the screen is from CakesFW.

+ARM11 userland patching is only possible thanks to @yifanlu's 3ds_injector, which is bundled in the CFW.